sap-tutorials/Tutorials/tutorials/haas-dm-connect-sdi/haas-dm-connect-sdi.md

 ![Download SDI](22.png)

-> ##Note: Make sure the IP address from which you are connecting the agent is whitelisted.
+>  Make sure the IP address from which you are connecting the agent is whitelisted.

 Enter **`b`** to go back to the main menu.
 Choose option **7.
 Agent Registration** and follow the instructions to register your local computer as an agent.